-(1) Concept Notes frame and outline a particular risk or issue, the key questions it raises and overviews governance deficits pertaining to it.
-As Concept Notes set the stage for possible further project work and documentation, they are reviewed internally by IRGC’s Scientific and Technical Council but are not subject to external peer review.
+(1) Concept Notes frame and outline a particular risk or issue, its key questions and governance deficits.
+Concept Notes may set the stage for possible further project work and collaboration and are reviewed internally but are not subject to external peer review.

-(2) Policy Briefs stem from formal IRGC project work, which includes the participation of representative experts in the field and most often multi-disciplinary or multi-stakeholder workshops.
-They include IRGC recommendations for risk governance approaches.
-Policy Briefs are subject to external peer review.
+(2) Policy Briefs stem from formal IRGC project work, which includes the participation of representative experts in the field and often entails multi-disciplinary or multi-stakeholder workshops.
+Policy Briefs include IRGC recommendations for risk governance approaches and are subject to external peer review.

-(3) Reports are more comprehensive, analytic and detailed documents.
+(3) Reports are comprehensive, analytic and detailed documents about a particular issue.
 They are subject to an external peer review.

 (4) Opinion Pieces are the products of specific named authors, giving them more freedom to express their opinions on a topic.
-The views and policy prescriptions contained in the document are those of the authors and are not a consensus judgment by IRGC, its reviewers, or its sponsors.
+The views and policy prescriptions presented in an Opinion Piece are those of the authors and are not a consensus judgement by IRGC, its reviewers, or its sponsors.
 Opinion Pieces are subject to external peer review.